GroupLima/SAR-Repo/brief.md

 ___
 ### FUNCTIONAL REQUIREMENTS
-- features of the search tool, what it must do
-- i.e. The system must send a confirmation email whenever an order is placed
-- implement easier system to browse through the volumes and pages
-- may add additional searches if the client wishes

 Most importantly, our version of the search tool must retain the existing functionality of Search Aberdeen Registers.
 What this involves, is creating both basic and advanced search functions, and giving the user the ability to browse through each volume, page and entry.

-The user should be able to search for a word, expression or phrase and filter the results in various ways (i.e., page, date, content, language).
+In the advanced search, the user should be able to search for a word, expression or phrase and filter the results in various ways (i.e., page, date, content, language).
 They should also be able to search at the beginning, middle and end of words for their desired string of characters, and check for spelling variants.
+The search results should display a list of entries that include the desired expression, with the matches highlighted in the entry.
+Additionally, the search results should have the option of sorting by volume & page, frequency and chronology, as well as the option of choosing the number of results per page.
+The document ID, volume, page and date should be shown for every entry.

+While browsing or searching, if the user selects a page, the site should display a picture of the page, as well as transcriptions of all the entries on that page, noting the ID, date and language.
+Hovering over the picture should zoom in on where the cursor is.
+Lastly, there should be the option to switch to an XML view of the transcription.

-The current edition of the tool does not allow for highlighting and copying of search results, so this will be added, as well as any additional fuctions as the client wishes (i.e., new searches, quality of life improvements)
+The current edition of the tool does not allow for highlighting and copying of the text on a transcription, so this will be added, as well as any additional fuctions as the client wishes (i.e., new searches, quality of life improvements)

+Lastly, the user should be able to search through the XML files using XQuery.

 ___
 ### NONFUNCTIONAL REQUIREMENTS (caitlin & haziel)
 - performance, security, usability, accessibility, reliability and scalability